syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 During this pandemic, we're going to have to limit social contact.
 But human nature being what it is, how realistic is it to stop it entirely for prolonged periods of time?
 So here's a crazy idea, what about a social ration book?

-People would receive a certain number of tokens a month, which they could use to leave the house for non-essential socializing (i.e. trips to the supermarket or essential work wouldn't be rationed).
+People would receive a certain number of tokens a month, which they could use to leave the house for non-essential socializing (trips to the supermarket or essential work wouldn't be rationed).
 The venue they visit would then take the token (which may also tie into the venue receiving government assistance).

 Today's social rationing book would be implemented as an app.
 Tokens would be issued dynamically as barcodes venues can scan.
 That way the government will be able to more surgically stop the virus spreading in secondary outbreaks with less impact on people's lives.
 For example, the virus is currently spreading faster in London than in other parts of the UK, so Londoners would receive fewer monthly social rationing tokens.
 Such a tool would also help with contact tracing during outbreaks, as they would know where people used their socializing tokens.

 Many people will already understand the idea, based on the experiences of older generations.
 Plus the prospect of being able to see people will keep the spirits up as opposed to an indefinite isolation.
-Counterintuitively, in a pre-lockdown situation perhaps this would result in more overall social distancing, as people won't be lapsing
+Counterintuitively, in a pre-lockdown situation perhaps this would result in more overall social distancing, as people won't be lapsing.

 This might be a bit too out there, but maybe those populations who might be considered more at risk could also get tokens, but just less frequently.
 The reason this might work is that on a larger scale maybe under social rationing would